“Brits abroad – mentally challenged individuals from the UK who travel to foreign countries with no intention of integrating with the culture there.”

 Is this any way to behave?

 Perhaps I’m old-fashioned, but when did it become acceptable to behave in this way?
 Scratch that, when did it become the norm to behave in this way?!
-Do we have no shame?
+Do Brits abroad have no shame?
 Do we not care that the Archbishop of Kraków has said that foreign stag parties (read: Brits abroad) have made Kraków “defaced by debauchery and drunkenness”?
 Does it not matter to us that some restaurants in Kraków have taken to posting signs in the windows saying “NO ENGLISH PEOPLE”?

 It matters to me.
 It matters to me a lot.

-It matters to me that I have somehow become an ambassador for good behaviour when I am travelling, desperate to prove that not all English people are disrespectful louts.
+It matters to me that I have somehow become an ambassador for good behaviour when I am travelling, desperate to prove that not all Brits abroad are disrespectful louts.
 It matters to me that we feel as though it is okay to visit other countries and behave in this manner when we would never dream of doing so at home.
 It matters to me that my own people not only lack respect for themselves, but for everyone else as well (or so it seems).

 It is too much to ask that we keep our trousers on when we go for dinner in a foreign country?
 Is that setting the bar a bit high?

-The main thing that worries me (no, the penises aren’t the worst of it) is what can be done about this?
+The main thing that worries me about Brits abroad (no, the penises aren’t the worst of it) is what can be done about this?
 I know for a fact that this article will not make a scrap of difference.
 Even if the worst offenders read this article (and let’s face it, they won’t because they probably can’t read), they wouldn’t care.
 If they had any respect for themselves or the cities that they deface with their prominent displays of vulgarity, then they wouldn’t behave in this way in the first place.
 Sure, we may have a faint sense of national “pride” (usually in the form of attendance at an EDL march or a tick in the “Brexit” box), but as far as any semblance of self-respect or dignity goes, we leave it at the the check-in desk.

 This is an extreme solution and a very sad one but perhaps it is necessary.
 If Brits abroad want to behave like children then perhaps other countries should treat them as such.